Beyond UCB: Optimal and Efficient Contextual Bandits with Regression Oracles: Extensions

 \end{theorem}

-\paragraph{Examples and discussion.} Regret bounds for misspecified linear bandits have recently gathered interest \citep{van2019comments,lattimore2019learning,neu2020efficient} due to their connection to reinforcement learning with misspecified linear feature maps \citep{du2019good}.
-Consider again the \linucb-type setting where so that $x_{t}=\prn*{x_{t,a}}_{a\in\cA}$ is a finite collection of contexts that varies from round to round. \cite{neu2020efficient} recently gave the first efficient algorithm for this setting.
-With adversarial losses as in \pref{ass:misspec2} and stochastic contexts, their algorithm has regret $\bigoht((dK)^{1/3}T^{2/3} + \veps\sqrt{d}T)$.
-By instantiating \mainalg with the Vovk-Azoury-Warmuth forecaster, which has $\RegSquare\leq{}d\log(T/d)$ \citep{Vovk98,azoury2001relative} and appealing to \pref{thm:misspec_adversarial}, we get an efficient algorithm with an improved regret bound,
+\paragraph{Examples and discussion.} Regret bounds for misspecified linear contextual bandits have recently gathered interest \citep{van2019comments,lattimore2019learning,neu2020efficient} due to their connection to reinforcement learning with misspecified linear feature maps \citep{du2019good}.
+Consider again the \linucb-type setting where so that $x_{t}=\prn*{x_{t,a}}_{a\in\cA}$ is a finite collection of contexts that varies from round to round.
+By instantiating \mainalg with the Vovk-Azoury-Warmuth forecaster, which has $\RegSquare\leq{}d\log(T/d)$ \citep{Vovk98,azoury2001relative} and appealing to \pref{thm:misspec_adversarial}, we get an efficient algorithm with regret

-The new algorithm also allows for adversarially selected contexts rather than well-conditioned stochastic contexts.
-Interestingly, as remarked by \cite{lattimore2019learning}, the lower bounds of \cite{du2019good} imply that when $K\gg{}d$, the ``price'' of $\veps$-misspecification must grow as $\Omega(\veps\sqrt{d}T)$.
+Previous algorithms with similar guarantees either apply only to non-contextual linear bandits \citep{lattimore2019learning}, or attain sub-optimal regret and require additional assumptions when specialized to this setting \citep{neu2020efficient}.\footnote{\cite{neu2020efficient} give an efficient algorithm for a similar but incomparable setting in which contexts are stochastic, but the ($\veps$-approximately linear) Bayes regressor can vary adversarially from round to round.
+Their algorithm has regret $\bigoht((dK)^{1/3}T^{2/3} + \veps\sqrt{d}T)$.} Interestingly, as remarked by \cite{lattimore2019learning}, the lower bounds of \cite{du2019good} imply that when $K\gg{}d$, the ``price'' of $\veps$-misspecification must grow as $\Omega(\veps\sqrt{d}T)$.
 On the other hand, our result shows that the price can be improved to $\bigoh(\veps\sqrt{K}T)$ in the small-$K$ regime.

 \pref{thm:misspec} and \pref{thm:misspec_adversarial} show that we can be robust to misspecification efficiently whenever online regression is possible efficiently.
 More broadly, these theorems give the first result we are aware of that considers $\veps$-misspecification for arbitrary classes $\cF$.
 The theorems imply that $\bigoh(\veps\sqrt{K}T)$ bounds the price of misspecification for general classes; the complexity of $\cF$ is only reflected in $\RegSquare$.